laufule/git-test/README.md

 # git-test
-just make some test for this account.
+Just make some test for this account.

-test for python program.
+Test for python program.